Correctional Officers and Jailers

 Good luck getting the inmates off the yard with a robot.
 Good luck with inmate stripping your parts for weapons and other use for contraband.
 Good luck a robot knowing what type use a force a human flesh.
 I can see prisons operated entirely by a both operators but even then can a robot do a cell extraction of a uncooperative inmate?
 How about the functions of different custody levels?

-Douglas (Highly likely) says
+Douglas (Highly likely) 4 years ago

 I work in corrections and we are basically turn keys an social workers.
 Offenders are already contained so automation seems highly probable.